jmhb0/o2vae/README.md

 [Citation](#citation)

 ## <a name="method"/> Background and method
-In morphologic profiling for cell biology, we want to map image of centered cells or organelles to a vector of numbers (a profile/representation/embedding).
+In morphologic profiling for cell biology, we want to map image of centered cells or organelles to a vector of numbers (a profile/representation/embeddings/features).
 We then use those vectors for analyses like clustering, classification, outlier detection, dimensionality reduction, and visualization.
 ![image - paper Fig.1b](./assets/representation_learning_tasks.png)

 If we naively apply unsupervised learning methods like PCA or autoencoders, then rotating the image changes the representation vector.
 ![image vae orientation-sensitivity](./assets/orientation_sensitive_representation.png)

-Our method representation learning method, O2-VAE, forces the embeddings to be the same under any rotation or flip (this is the group O(2) of orthogonal transforms):
+Our representation learning method, O2-VAE, forces the embeddings to be the same under any rotation or flip (this is the group of orthogonal transforms, called O(2)):
 ![image o2vae invariance](./assets/o2vae-representation.png)

 Orientation invariance improves downstream anaylses.
-For example, we cluster representation spaces learned with (left) and without (right) enforcing orientation invariance.
+For example, we cluster representation spaces that were learned with enforced orientation invariance (left) and without enforced orientation invariance (right).
 Clusters from O2-invariant representations are based on shape, but clusters from non-invariant representations are sometimes based on orientation as well.
 ![image - good and bad clustering](./assets/mefs_clustering_samples.png)

 The O2-VAE is a deep autoencoder that is trained to compress the image to a vector and then to reconstruct it.
 After training, the compressed vector is used as the morphologic profile.